 Whether or not your workplace has a sabbatical or career break policy, it’s useful to know whether any past or current employees have taken an agreed break.

 This is something you could find out through informal chatter, perhaps at a work social event or lunch gathering.
-Try to ask in a way that won’t make it obvious you’re asking for yourself (again, you will have an open dialogue soon, but it’s not a good idea to set a rumour mill in motion before you’ve spoken with your manager).
+Try to ask in a way that won’t make it obvious you’re asking for yourself – rumours have a habit of travelling fast in offices, and you don’t want to set that in motion before you’ve spoken with your manager.

 If you discover that somebody has taken a sabbatical before, and they’re still working in the organisation, take time to ask them about it.
 How they made the agreement, what they did on their sabbatical, how it worked out for them.
 Make note of any clearly demonstrable benefits to the organisation from your colleague’s experience – it could be a strong back-up to your own case.